mhcoen/mcp-relay/README.md

 If you switch projects in Code, the relay comes with you.
 Old messages from the previous project may still be there; use `relay_clear()` or `/relay clear` if you want a fresh start.
 If you want separate conversations in Desktop for different projects, just start a new chat there.

+**Large files are slow.** For messages a page or two in length, the relay is fast.
+For large files, it's faster to drag them directly into the interface you want.
+You can still send accompanying context via relay.

 ## Tools

 | Tool | Description |